-Originally titled The Incredibly Strange Creature: Or Why I Stopped Living And Became A Mixed-Up Zombie; you can see why they were forced to change it by Columbia Pictures.
-(Why Columbia would bother to threaten a lawsuit is an utter mystery.)This freaky little film with the famously unwieldy title was directed by the late Nicolas Cage-a-like Ray Dennis Steckler.
-Unemployed, free-wheeling Jerry (director Steckler, under the pseudonym Cash Flagg) and his "foreign" roommate Harold have fun with Jerry's well-to-do girlfriend Angela; he takes her to places she's never dreamed of — like the amusement park out in Long Beach.
-Oh, and he's totally into that night club/strip joint on the carnival's main concourse, much to Angela's ire.
+Originally titled The Incredibly Strange Creature: Or Why I Stopped Living and Became a Mixed-Up Zombie; you can see why they were forced to change it by Columbia Pictures.
+(Why Columbia would bother to threaten a lawsuit is an utter mystery.)This freaky little film with the famously unwieldy title was directed by the late Ray Dennis Steckler.
+Unemployed, free-wheeling Jerry (Steckler under the pseudonym Cash Flagg) and his "foreign" roommate Harold have fun with Jerry's well-to-do girlfriend Angela; he takes her to places she's never dreamed of — like the amusement park in Long Beach.
+Oh, and he's totally into that night club/strip joint on the carnival's main concourse, to Angela's ire.
 Oops.
-Unfortunately for Jerry, the stripper he's interested in is the sister of the film's Big Bad, evil fortune-teller Estrella, who keeps a harem of acid-deformed "zombies" in her place of business... attached to the night club on the carnival's concourse.
+Unfortunately for Jerry, the stripper he's interested in is the sister of the film's Big Bad, evil fortune-teller Estrella, who keeps a harem of acid-deformed "zombies" in her place of business, attached to the night club on the carnival's concourse.
 Oops!
 Oddly enough, people keep tumbling onto Estrella's

 "The Incredibly Strange Tropes Who Stopped Living and Became a Mixed-Up Index":

 - Blithe Spirit: The film tries to pass off its